 21st Amendment Back in Black – Black IPA

 Looking for a more balanced hop presence?
 Definitely give American-style pale ales a chance.
 A lot of modern pale ales will be nearly as hop-forward as a typical American-style IPA.
 As compared to an IPA, expect just a bit more malt character to provide maximum drinkability.
 The classic example is of course Sierra Nevada Pale Ale.
-Our Belgian session ale, River Trip features prominent notes of grapefruit and stone fruit courtesy of dry-hopping with Comet and Azacca hops.
+Our Belgian-style golden ale, Sixteen Counties, makes use of dry hopping for its beautiful aroma of citrus and tropical fruits.
 Wet hopping, which is the addition of fresh off the vine hop flowers in their natural form will also impart generous and vibrant hop flavors.

-Allagash River Trip – A hop-forward session ale
+Allagash Sixteen Counties – A dry-hopped golden ale

 Sierra Nevada Pale Ale – The gold standard of the style